Ylazerson/paste-corral/README.md

-Paste Corral crawls [pastebin.com](pastebin.com) to collect and store pastes.
-Paste Corral also provides a REST API endpoint for other developers to then easily consume pastebin data.
+Paste Corral crawls [pastebin.com](pastebin.com) to collect, clean, and store PasteBin posts.
+Paste Corral concurrently provides a REST API endpoint so developers can easily consume cleaned PasteBin data to perform analytics.

 See [www.pastecorral.com](www.pastecorral.com) for a live version of Paste Corral.
 - At the moment it only supports a simple GET request.